stst42/CthulhuBot_2/README.md

    - Model checkpoints are saved to `weights/weights-improvement-v4-*.hdf5` via `ModelCheckpoint`.
    - Basic logging and defensive error handling will exit cleanly if downloading, training, or prediction fails.

-The script now contains inline explanations for each stage (data prep, model definition, training, and generation) and a small `execfile` compatibility shim so it can run under Python 3 while keeping the original architecture snippets intact.
+The script contains inline explanations for each stage (data prep, model definition, training, and generation) and a small `execfile` compatibility shim so it can run under Python 3.

 ## Results snapshot
 With a temperature of `1.7` and the seed `"the creature in the darkness"`, the model produces surreal but thematically consistent prose.
 Raising the temperature emphasises weirdness; lowering it makes the output more conservative and repetitive.